donovanm21/js_todo_app/README.md

 [Update - 10 Jan 2021]

+- Started with some basic UI structure and styles.
 - Constructed the main storage functionality for the application.
 - Build some of the main classes needed to interface with the local storage.
 - Add methods for adding tasks, categories and priority levels.
 - Add methods for removing tasks.
+- Add several checks in the class and functions to prevent duplication of stored items.
+- Test done on all the above mentioned functions and classes.
+All working as expected.